February 20, 2020

 Noon (Nave + live webcast)

 Scripture, music, ancient prayer and Communion from the Reserved Sacrament all provide the powerful setting for the drama of the crucifixion and death of Jesus Christ.
-The Rite of Reconciliation (confession) is offered following this service in Holy Spirit, St. John’s, and War Memorial Chapels.
+The Rite of Reconciliation (confession) is offered throughout the day.
 Passes are not required.